ovh/docs/pages/platform/data-processing/23_GETTINGSTARTED_create-a-notebook/guide.en-gb.md

 ![Create a Notebook 02](images/Creating-a-notebook02.png){.thumbnail}

 You will be redirected on the notebook dashboard.
 There you will find information such as the notebook life cycle(1) or the notebook ID(2).
-To access your note, click on JupyterLab(3).
+To access your notebook, click on JupyterLab(3).

 ![Create a Notebook 03](images/Creating-a-notebook03.png){.thumbnail}

-Once on the notebook, you will be able to choose the size of the cluster.
-If you want a reminder of the costs of each driver, refer to the dashboard of your notebook as in the previous part.
+Once on the notebook, you will be able to choose the size of the cluster. if you want to find the cluster costs, refer to the dashboard of your notebook as in the previous part.

 ![Create a notebook 04](images/Creating-a-notebook04.png){.thumbnail}